niyama-scribe/SchemaTypist/README.md

 ## Features
  - Can use secrets for connection string instead of storing it in plain text in your csproj file.
- - Currently supports Microsoft SQL Server as well as PostgreSql.
+ - Supports the following RDBMS Providers:
+   *  Microsoft Sql Server (tested).
+   *  PostgreSql (tested).
+   *  Potentially supports any RDBMS that is compliant with SQL-99 standard (i.e. exposes INFORMATION_SCHEMA views).
+ - Generated code is compatible with:
+   *  .NET Standard 2.0 (.NET Framework 4.6.1 and above) - CSharp 7.3
- - Currently supported language version: C# 10
+   *  .NET 6.0 - CSharp 10
  - Include and exclude regexes to select/exclude database objects respectively.
  - Supports immutable objects.
  - Class and property names follow database object names, but are cleansed to fit C# naming conventions:
-   1. Supports stripping common db object name prefixes like "tbl_", "vw_" etc. when creating classes.
+   * Supports stripping common db object name prefixes like "tbl_", "vw_" etc. when creating classes.
-   2. Converts snake_case db objects to PascalCase.
+   * Converts snake_case db objects to PascalCase.
-   3. Entity class names are singularized by default.
+   * Entity class names are singularized by default.
-   4. Customizable suffixes for entity as well as persistence classes.
+   * Customizable suffixes for entity as well as persistence classes.
  - Files, paths and namespaces:
-   1. Root directory and root namespace for generated code
+   * Root directory and root namespace for generated code
-   2. Custom subdirectories  for entity as well as persistence classes
+   * Custom subdirectories  for entity as well as persistence classes
-   3. Custom file name suffix
+   * Custom file name suffix

 ## Support